milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Commercial information: This includes information about products or services considered, obtained or purchased.

-Internet or other electronic network activity information:  Our streaming and DVD services are online services, so we collect CCPA personal information in this category, like your interactions with our service.
+Internet or other electronic network activity information:  We offer online services, so we collect CCPA personal information in this category, like your interactions with our service.

-Geolocation data: Our streaming and DVD applications don’t collect precise geolocation data from GPS sensors.
+Geolocation data: Our online services don’t collect precise geolocation data from GPS sensors.
 However, we do collect IP addresses from which we can determine your general location.

 Audio, electronic, visual, thermal, olfactory or similar information: We may collect photos, audio and/or video of you in certain circumstances.
 For example if you contact customer service, we may record the call (voice recording).

-Inferences: We have a recommendations system that does its best to predict what you’ll be in the mood to watch when you log in.
+Inferences: We have a recommendations system that strives to predict what you’ll be in the mood to watch when you log in.
 However, we do not have a list in our recommendation systems that attaches socio-demographic information to you like “soccer dad who likes rom coms” or “financially savvy mom who craves action films” or “singleton high school grad who likes tiny houses.”
 We have a Help article that explains how our recommendations system works - spoilers: the biggest driver is what you actually choose to watch through our service.
 You can read the article at www.netflix.com/recommendations.

 Uses of CCPA personal information